Date enacted or revised:

 - The material does not reference the use of alcohol, tobacco or illicit drugs.

-- The posted material contains the written authorization of the Dean of Student Services, his designee, or the appropriate building coordinator and expiration/removal date (typically 30 days or less).
+- The posted material contains the written authorization of the Assistant Vice President for University Services, his designee, or the appropriate building coordinator and expiration/removal date (typically 30 days or less).

-- The posted material is affixed where designated by the appropriate building coordinator or Dean of Student Services.
+- The posted material is affixed where designated by the appropriate building coordinator or Assistant Vice President for University Services.

 Applicants for use of the Public Forum are responsible for removal of personal effects and literature and restoration of the physical environment of the premises at the conclusion of the activity.